RESOURCES FOR CONTRACTORS

 Reps often quote from older spreadsheets, saved PDFs, or pricing emails from months ago.
 Material costs, labour rates, and supplier prices change — but the quoting file does not get updated in time.

 Example: A commercial electrical contractor quotes a switchboard upgrade using rates from a pricing sheet last updated six months ago.
 Copper prices have since increased, but the quote reflects the old cost.
+You can use the material escalation impact calculator to model how a material price change affects quote margin.

 2. Discounting without guardrails